Sigma Phi Alpha

-Sigma Phi Alpha (ΣΦΑ) is a national honorary society for women in the field of dental hygiene.
+Sigma Phi Alpha (ΣΦΑ) is a national honorary society for professionals in the field of dental hygiene.

 History

 Sigma Phi Alpha originated at the March 1958 business meeting of the Dental Hygiene Education section of the American Dental Hygiene Education Association (now American Dental Education Association).
 Its purpose is to promote, recognize, and honor scholarship of students in oral or dental hygiene schools.
 Chapters can only be chartered at schools with a dental hygiene program and membership must be in the upper twenty percent of their class.

 The first chapter of Sigma Phi Alpha was installed as the Alpha chapter of Northwestern University in 1958.
 Seven other chapters were also installed in 1958, along with the Supreme chapter for honorary members.
 The society became international with the installation of Delta Eta chapter at the University of Manitoba in Winnipeg, Canada.

 Sigma Phi Alpha and Omicron Kappa Upsilon, an honorary society for dentistry, organize a joint symposium every other year at the American Dental Education Association annual meetings.